brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

         Returns the sampled value(s).

-.. function:: unlist(s::AbstractStochastic, x)
+.. function:: unlist(s::AbstractStochastic, transform::Bool=false)
+              unlist(s::AbstractStochastic, x::Real, transform::Bool=false)
+              unlist(s::AbstractStochastic, x::AbstractArray, transform::Bool=false)
-              relist(s::AbstractStochastic, x)
+              relist(s::AbstractStochastic, x::AbstractArray, transform::Bool=false)

-    Extract (unlist) stochastic node values, or re-assemble (relist) values into a format that can be put into a node.
+    Extract (unlist) stochastic node values to a vector, or re-assemble (relist) values into a format that can be put into a node.
 These methods are used internally to extract the unique and sampled values of stochastic nodes.
 They are used, for instance, to extract only the unique, upper-triangular portions of (symmetric) covariance matrices and only the sampled values of ``Array{MultivariateDistribution}`` specifications whose distributions may be of different lengths.

     **Arguments**

-        * ``s`` : a stochastic node to unlist or relist.
+        * ``s`` : a stochastic node for which to unlist or relist values.
         * ``x`` : values to be listed.
+If not specified, the node values are used.
+        * ``transform`` : whether to apply a link transformation, or its inverse, to map values in a constrained distributional support to an unconstrained space.
+Supports for continuous, univariate distributions and positive-definite matrix distributions (Wishart or inverse-Wishart) are transformed as follows:

+            * Lower and upper bounded: scaled and shifted to the unit interval and logit-transformed.
+            * Lower bounded: shifted to zero and log-transformed.
+            * Upper bounded: scaled by -1, shifted to zero, and log-transformed.
+            * Positive-definite matrix: compute the (upper-triangular) Cholesky decomposition, and return it with the diagonal elements log-transformed.

     **Value**

-        Returns the extracted or re-assembled version of ``x``.
+        Returns a vector of extracted ``x`` values or an object of re-assembled values that can be put into the specified node.

 .. function:: update!(s::AbstractStochastic, m::Model)